ibm-cloud-docs/cloud-activity-tracker/index.md

     Events for a service are collected in the account domain of the region where an instance of this service is provisioned.

-* The account owner can view events either through the {{site.data.keyword.Bluemix_notm}} UI or in Kibana.
+* The account owner can view events either through the {{site.data.keyword.cloud_notm}} UI or in Kibana.
 * Other users can only view account domain events through Kibana.